As Attend Anywhere contracts come to an end across the NHS, we look to the future with Microsoft Teams

 Understanding the myriad Teams features is just one part of the puzzle.
 Translating those features into workable processes that benefit you and your patients is the next stage.

 Envisioning your Trust

-Helping you define what your Trust, departmental, Team or individual goals are, and putting them into practice, is what The Inform Team does best.
-In our experience, an open discussion with people from different levels of the organisation gets the most from
+Helping you define what your Trust, departmental, team or individual goals are, and putting them into practice, is what The Inform Team does best.
+In our experience, an open discussion with people from different levels of the organisation helps you get the most from the sessions.

 Easy to book, a senior change consultant spends two to three hours with a group of people from across your Trust.
 During the session, we have an open discussion around: